 Other Important Information:

-Adoptable kittens and puppies are not kept onsite for extensive periods after intake, but in foster care, to ensure health & wellness to the best of our ability.
+Young and vulnerable kittens and puppies are not kept onsite for extensive periods after intake, but placed in foster care or vet boarding, to ensure health & wellness to the best of our ability.

-We seekout rescue routinely for litters, summer and spring months when our volume is in the hundreds each week.
-We often place single pups up for adoption when we have a foster to assist.
-Large litters require far more than we can commonly provide both financially & long term.
+We utilize rescue & transferring routinely for litters, owner surrenders, and medical cases that overwhelm our small budget.
+The summer and spring months require this space related movement even more so, when our volume is 40-120+ animals and intakes each week.
 You can inquire at any rescue or partnering facility we partner with to adopt from there, and are encouraged to support our wonderful network!

 Coshocton Veterinary Clinic, Dr. Christy and team assist us with many adoptions and meet & greets.
 Clinic coordinator Kelly (voluntarily) provides assistance like photographs as well, to increase adoption rates from our facility!
 We also partner with the Chatty Cat Cafe, Zanesville where you can adopt alumni from our facility.

+We are a county pound and open admit cat shelter, we have limited space but a high intake volume.
+Safe and swift placement saves lives.
 To avoid humane euthanasia for space, we utilize all the helping hands we can.
 We serve a higher volume of animals, in comparison to neighboring county “no kill” shelters, simply by opening our door to them.
 Being an open intake facility and receiving the animals is our goal first and foremost.
 Returning strays to owners as a county facility is also of great importance to us here as well.
 Assessment for adoption or rescue/transfer follows in most cases.
 Most stray dog intakes, are claimed by rightful owners.
-We do not adopt out dogs who are deemeed unsafe, aggressive, behaviorally concerning for men, women, and children, cats or livestock.
+We do not adopt out dogs who are deemed unsafe, aggressive, behaviorally concerning for men, women, and children, cats or livestock.
 We do not hold cats indefinitely who fail to thrive, and struggle in this shelter environment.
-We adopt out animals who are proven to be friendly, gentle, loving and do not have severe medical issues or other concerns verbalized to us at surrender.
-We rarely have adoption returns, because we work so tirelessly to match prospective families with the best of the best in regards to demeanor found in rescue animals.

 Foster Information: